rubyguides

 str.reverse -> string

 String#reverse returns a new string with the characters in reverse order.
-It does not modify the original string, making it safe to use without worrying about unintended side effects.
-This method is particularly useful for palindrome checking, text processing, and any scenario where you need to flip the character order of a string.
+It does not modify the original value, making it safe to use without worrying about unintended side effects.
+This method is particularly useful for palindrome checking, text processing, and any scenario where you need to flip the character order of a piece of text.
 The method has been part of Ruby’s standard library since version 1.8 and works consistently across all Ruby implementations including MRI, JRuby, and Rubinius.

 Syntax